-Prohibiting Harassment, Intimidation, Hazing, or Bullying, etc., as outlined in Archdiocesan policy and achieve high academic standards and build appropriate relationships with others.
+Prohibiting Harassment, Intimidation, Hazing, or Bullying, etc., as outlined in Archdiocesan policy

+A safe, secure, and respectful educational environment is necessary for students to learn and achieve high academic standards and build appropriate relationships with others.
 A Catholic School environment refuses to accept any such behaviors.
 Therefore, acts of harassment, hazing, intimidation and bullying (including cyber bullying and the like) are unacceptable behaviors and are prohibited in our Catholic schools.